codecare/httpcalllogger/README.md

     cat /header.txt
     cat /data.bi

-you can the tool it with go get -v github.com/codecare/httpcalllogger/cmd/httpcalllogger
+you can get the tool it with

+    go get -v github.com/codecare/httpcalllogger/cmd/httpcalllogger

+this will install an executable in your default path for go executables $GOPATH/bin (default GOPATH=$HOME/go)